UPDATE: Protest ends, governor's office says no Guard involvement asked

-Authorities from several different jurisdictions respondend to protesters who have assembled on the steps of the Kenosha County Courthouse Monday night.
+Authorities from several different jurisdictions responded to protesters who have assembled on the steps of the Kenosha County Courthouse Monday night.

 About 40 people were on the steps.
 Police dressed in riot gear lined the front of the building.